jundalisay/spblist/content/en/research/aristotle/metaphysics/book-1/part-9.md

 - This is because Forms come from the imagination*.

-> *Superphysics Note: The Forms are Ideas that come from the metaphysical domain.
-Unlike imaginary things which are isolated in the metaphysical domain, Ideas have links to the physical domain.
+{{< n n="The Forms are Ideas that come from the metaphysical domain.
+Unlike imaginary things which are isolated in the metaphysical domain, Ideas have links to the physical domain. " >}}

 <!-- For from something no inference necessarily follows, and from something arise Forms even of things of which we think have no Forms.  -->